Correctness Rules

 Scope: Project

-Detects classes listed in a module's providers array that are missing the @Injectable() decorator.
+Detects classes listed in a module's providers array that declare constructor dependencies but are missing the @Injectable() decorator.

-Why: Without @Injectable(), NestJS cannot resolve the class's constructor dependencies, causing runtime errors.
+Why: Without @Injectable(), NestJS cannot resolve constructor dependencies, causing runtime errors.

 // user.service.ts